Nathan Beu

 Faculty of Health and Medical Sciences

-I investigate the neurobiological substrate of the mechanisms involved in higher-order cognition, intelligence, and motor control (particularly the neurogenetics and frontal cortico-basal ganglia pathways).
-To do this, I test theoretical neural networks that might support these functions using converging evidence from traditional individual differences methods, computational and mathematical models, genotyping, EEG, neurostimulation techniques, and behavioural testing.
-I take a model-based systems approach to this line of investigation by attempting to link neural, computational, and behavioural measures to yield causal accounts of various cognitive processes.
+I am interested in the neurobiological substrate of the psychological mechanisms involved in higher-order cognition, intelligence, and motor control (particularly the neurogenetics and frontal cortico-basal ganglia pathways involved in their concatenation).
+To do this, I take a model-based systems neuroscience approach, testing theoretical neural networks that might support these functions using converging evidence from traditional individual differences methods, computational and mathematical models, genotyping, EEG and other imaging methods, neurostimulation techniques, and behavioural testing.
+The purpose of this approach is to generate causal accounts of disturbances to, and lifespan fluctuations in, various cognitive and executive abilities required for goal-directed, adaptive behaviour.

-The processes that I target are those affected by psychiatric dysfunction or pathological degeneration, such as response inhibition and cognitive control, by concentrating on reaction time and how it varies and fluctuates under different conditions, circumstances, and cognitive demands.
-Using this approach, dysfunction, disease, and degeneration can plausibly be detected using cognitive and behavioural assessments many years before symptoms manifest.
+The cognitive mechanisms that I target are those affected by psychiatric dysfunction, pathological degeneration, and ageing processes, such as response inhibition and cognitive control.
+My work primarily concentrates on reaction and response time and how they vary and fluctuate under different conditions, circumstances, and cognitive demands.

 More broadly, my work has four themes: (1) the psychonomics and psychometrics of the individual differences in intelligence and various cognitive processes; (2) the underlying philosophies of experimental cognitive science and statistical inference, and the social impacts, influences, and implications of such work; (3) investigating potential targets for pharmaceutical, nutritional, technological, psychological, and physical interventions to enhance cognitive and motor functions in healthy individuals, and to offset the decline associated with disease states and ageing; and, (4) constructing formal models of pathology based on behavioural and cognitive assessment to improve the precision of medical diagnostics.

-In the Cognitive Neural Sciences Lab with Dr Irina Baetu, Prof Nicholas Burns, Lauren Heidenreich, Salvatore Russo, and Brittany Child, we research in cognition and emotion and their neural underpinnings.
-The lab investigates how we learn from our experiences and how this learning guides our choices, as well as how we are able to exert cognitive control.
+In the Cognitive Neural Sciences Lab with Dr Irina Baetu, Prof Nicholas Burns, Lauren Heidenreich, Salvatore Russo, and Brittany Child, we are broadly interested in cognition and emotion and their neural underpinnings.
+We investigate how we learn from our experiences and how this learning guides our choices, as well as how we are able to exert cognitive control.
 These abilities are critical to our everyday functioning since making optimal decisions based on past experience ensures that we maximise positive outcomes and minimise aversive consequences.
 We study how these abilities change during ageing and in Parkinson’s disease.
-We are especially interested in discovering genetic variation that may help us preserve these abilities, as this might help the development of new preventative measures and treatments for cognitive decline.
+We are especially interested in discovering genetic variation that may help us preserve these abilities, as this might help the development of new treatments for cognitive decline.
 To do this, we are particularly interested in computational modelling and the neurogenetics of the basal ganglia.

 We collaborate with: